 613 -789-8210 ext.
 241 // firstname.lastname@example.org

 Gail brings with her a wealth of both administrative and fundraising experience in all aspects of management.
-She has been involved in special projects and international conferences for the federal government, provided support to federal Ministers of the Crown and has worked with various Health Associations, Foundations and social service communities at local and provincial levels.
+Throughout her career has worked at all levels of business administration.
+Her professional experience encompasses fundraising, organizational assessments, recruitment, training & team management, standards development and contract management.
+Gail is accustomed to working in integrated team environments at the local, national and international level.
+She has been involved in special projects and international conferences for the federal government, provided support to federal Ministers of the Crown and has worked with various Health Associations, Foundations and social service communities.

 613-789-8210 // email@example.com